πŸ§‘πŸΎβ€πŸ’» prep

 Often we want to take an existing project and start working on it independently.
 In other words: we start making our own versions of the project separate from the original project.

-So we can create a fork 🧢 🧢 fork A fork is a copy of a repository that exists on Github .
+We can create a fork 🧢 🧢 fork A fork is a copy of a repository that exists on Github .

 When we create a fork on Github, the new forked repository gets a new url:

-🍴 Forking a repo
+🍴 Fork a repo

 1. Go to https://github.com/CodeYourFuture/education-blog.